nicholasvoltani/nicholasvoltani.github.io/content/Trabalho.md

 >
 > Labour, then, in the physical world, is always and solely employed in putting objects in motion; the properties of matter, the laws of nature, do the rest.
 The skill and ingenuity of human beings are chiefly exercised in discovering movements, practicable by their powers, and capable of bringing about the effects which they desire.
 But, while movement is the only effect which man can immediately and directly produce by his muscles, it is not necessary that he should produce directly by them all the movements which he requires. (...)"
 (MILL, Book I, Ch.
 I, §2)

-Já em Mill há a noção de que, não só o trabalho é algo que advém do *comando de forças naturais pelo homem*, como que o avanço desse comando se dá de forma a facilitar seu esforço ([[Meios de Produção|Meios de Trabalho]]).
+Já em Mill há a noção de que, não só o trabalho é algo que advém do *comando de forças naturais pelo homem*, como que o avanço desse comando se dá de forma a facilitar seu esforço ([[meios de produção|Meios de Trabalho]]).
 No extremo, é o princípio da [[Maquinaria]] e além.

 ---